Greece's Varoufakis says he believes Europe does not want 'Grexit'

 Asked whether it was possible that Greece could leave the single currency, Varoufakis told the BBC he did not think any European official wanted to see that outcome.

-"I don't believe that any sensible European bureaucrat or politician will go down that road," he told BBC Radio Four's Today programme.
+"I don't believe that any sensible European bureaucrat or politician will go down that road," he told BBC Radio Four's Today program.